atomcatt/atomcatt.github.io/_pages/about.md

 Hi!😄 I'm Jinkai Zhang, currently the final-yaer undergraduated student at Renmin University of China, majoring in Computer Science as a member of the university's Top-tier Program in School of Information.

 I'm deeply interested in Large Language Models, Reinforcement Learning, LLM Agents and the underlying LLM Infrastructure that powers them.
-Currently, I'm fortunate to work in Prof. Jing Zhang's Lab
+Currently, I'm fortunate to work in Prof. Jing Zhang's RUCKBReasoning Lab.

 **I'm actively seeking a Ph.D. opportunity in 26 Fall!**